Eastern Connecticut State University

 Some of Eastern’s highest-achieving students go through the Honors Program.
 Founded in 1973 and recognized both regionally and nationally, it is among the most active honors programs in New England.
 It offers full in-state tuition scholarships to incoming freshmen.
 In addition to taking honors-level courses and maintaining a high GPA, students admitted to the competitive Honors Program must complete an honors thesis—an in-depth, original work of scholarship.

 NEW MAJORS AND MINORS

-Recent new majors include Criminology, Health Sciences, Finance, New Media Studies, Liberal Studies, and Philosophy.
+More than 800 students combined are enrolled in the popular new majors of Criminology, Health Sciences, Finance, New Media Studies, Liberal Studies, and Philosophy.
 Recent minors include Bioinformatics, Environmental Health Science, Insurance, and Fashion and Costume Design.
-New concentrations in Data Science, Actuarial Science and Math for teachers has updated the Mathematics curriculum, and courses in Mobile Computing, Artificial Intelligence and Big Data have been added to the Computer Science Major.
+New concentrations in Data Science, Actuarial Science, and Math for Teachers has updated the Mathematics curriculum, and courses in Mobile Computing, Artificial Intelligence, and Big Data have been added to the Computer Science Major.
+The Communication Major also has six new concentrations.
 Students can now choose from 41 majors, 65 minors, 60 concentrations, and master’s programs in Accounting, Education, and Organizational Management.